Sneha-005/Xpensate/README.md

 ## Architecture

 The app employs a modular architecture that integrates various modern Android development components and best practices to ensure scalability, maintainability, and high performance.

 **Components**

-1. User Interface
+1. **User Interface**
-  - **RecyclerView**: Developed 10+ dynamic and efficient lists using RecyclerView, significantly enhancing UI responsiveness and user experience.
+  - *RecyclerView*: Developed 10+ dynamic and efficient lists using RecyclerView, significantly enhancing UI responsiveness and user experience.
-  - **Fragments & Activities**: Structured UI components to manage different sections of the app seamlessly.
+  - *Fragments & Activities*: Structured UI components to manage different sections of the app seamlessly.

-2. Data Management
+2. **Data Management**
-  - **Retrofit**: Integrated APIs with Retrofit for seamless data exchange between the app and backend services.
+  - *Retrofit*: Integrated APIs with Retrofit for seamless data exchange between the app and backend services.
-  - **Glide**: Utilized Glide to efficiently process and load images from the server.
+  - *Glide*: Utilized Glide to efficiently process and load images from the server.
-  - **DataStore**: Implemented a secure OTP-based Two-Factor Authentication system with access and refresh token management using DataStore.
+  - *DataStore*: Implemented a secure OTP-based Two-Factor Authentication system with access and refresh token management using DataStore.

-3. Authentication & Security
+3.**Authentication & Security**
-  - **Two-Factor Authentication (OTP)**: Ensured secure user authentication with OTP-based verification.
+  - *Two-Factor Authentication (OTP)*: Ensured secure user authentication with OTP-based verification.
-  - **Token Management**: Managed access and refresh tokens securely using DataStore.
+  - *Token Management*: Managed access and refresh tokens securely using DataStore.

-4. Real-Time Features
+4.**Real-Time Features**
-  - **Firebase Cloud Messaging (FCM)**: Leveraged FCM to deliver real-time notifications, enhancing user engagement and communication.
+  - *Firebase Cloud Messaging (FCM)*: Leveraged FCM to deliver real-time notifications, enhancing user engagement and communication.

-5. Asynchronous Operations
+5. **Asynchronous Operations**
-  - **Kotlin Coroutines**: Optimized asynchronous operations by incorporating Kotlin Coroutines for managing background tasks, ensuring smooth and responsive user experiences.
+  - *Kotlin Coroutines*: Optimized asynchronous operations by incorporating Kotlin Coroutines for managing background tasks, ensuring smooth and responsive user experiences.

-6. State Management
+6. **State Management**
-  - **ViewModel**: Utilized ViewModel to manage data for RecyclerView adapters, enabling efficient handling of dynamic lists and minimizing redundant API calls.
+  - *ViewModel*: Utilized ViewModel to manage data for RecyclerView adapters, enabling efficient handling of dynamic lists and minimizing redundant API calls.

 ## Technologies Used